swseighman/Spring-RESTClient-Graal/README.md

 2024-01-04T15:07:49.964-05:00  INFO 66800 --- [main] c.e.s.SpringRestClientApplication          : Started SpringRestClientApplication in 0.064 seconds (process running for 0.067)
 ```

+Of course you can test the endpoints once again.

 ### Building a PGO Executable